carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Enhancements.rst

 To make this design extensible, TableGen [2]_ will be used for automatic generation of the Tool classes.
-Users wanting to customize LLVMC will need to write a configuration library consisting of a set of TableGen descriptions of compilation tools plus a number of hooks that influence compilation graph construction and traversal.
+Users wanting to customize LLVMC need to write a configuration library consisting of a set of TableGen descriptions of compilation tools plus a number of hooks that influence compilation graph construction and traversal.
 LLVMC will have the ability to load user configuration libraries at runtime;
 in fact, its own basic functionality will be implemented as a